Barry Docks: Machinery and labour

 The initial plans allowed for loading coal onto vessels from eleven high-level coal tips and four cranes on the north side of the dock, from five low-level tips on the Mole and from one tip at the west end of the dock.
 There was space for additional tips on the Mole, the south side of the dock and the basin.
 Hydraulic pressure was used to operate all the machinery, supplied by three engine houses (Barry, at the north-west side of No.1 dock, Battery Hill, and Bendricks, to the south-east of No.2 dock).
-An engineers' report of 1901 contained the following extract:The tips have lifts of 37, 42, and 45 feet, and are each capable of lifting 20 tons.
+An engineers' report of 1901 contained the following extract:

+The tips have lifts of 37, 42, and 45 feet, and are each capable of lifting 20 tons.
 All tips are provided with two weigh-bridges, one on the full and the other on the empty roads.
 The machinery at the docks is worked by hydraulic power obtained at three engine-houses, which contain nine pairs of compound, horizontal, surface-condensing engines, with cylinders of 16 inches and 28 inches diameter and 24 inches stroke, indicating 250 H.P. per pair.
 Steam is supplied at 80 lbs. per square inch by twenty-five Lancashire boilers, 28 feet long by 7 feet diameter.
 The pressure-pumps are of the differential-ram principle, and maintain a pressure in the mains of 750 lbs. per square inch.
 The whole of the docks, coal-tips, sidings, etc., are lighted by electricity.

-Battery Hill pumphouse at Barry Island was demolished after 1945, but the main part of the Bendricks building (referred to as the "Sully hydraulic engine house" in R.A.COOKE'S section 44b GWR track diagrams) lived on until just after the Millennium.
+Battery Hill pumphouse at Barry Island was demolished after 1945, but the main part of the Bendricks building (referred to as the "Sully hydraulic engine house" in R. A. Cooke's section 44b GWR track diagrams) lived on until just after the Millennium.
 Ironically, with the nationalisation of the former 'big four' railway groups to become British Railways (BR) in 1947, the Barry Railway initials survive on one of the gables at Barry Island railway station and the initials BR appeared in white bricks on the northwest facet of the taper-square chimney of the Bendricks pumphouse, until its demolition.
-By 1947, two hydraulic accumulators were located adjacent to the No.1 Dock hydraulic & electricity generating house and the Barry Railway Co's loco works, southwest of the dock, one at the junction of Subway Rd and the low-level docks through road and level crossing near what was the General HQ of the Barry Railway Co and what is now the Vale of Glamorgan Council Civil Office building, one north of the now removed 'New cut' swingbridge and south of the former Graving Dock Junction & level crossing, one at the cross-link road from Cadoxton to the Bendricks, north of No.2 dock and one at the foot of the steps of the former shortened and later removed Clive Rd, Barry Island footbridge to No.1 dock.
+By 1947, two hydraulic accumulators were located adjacent to the No. 1 Dock hydraulic and electricity generating house and the Barry Railway Company's loco works, southwest of the dock, one at the junction of Subway Road and the low-level docks through road and level crossing near what was the General HQ of the Barry Railway Company and what is now the Vale of Glamorgan Council Civil Office building, one north of the now removed 'New cut' swingbridge and south of the former Graving Dock Junction and level crossing, one at the cross-link road from Cadoxton to the Bendricks, north of No. 2 dock and one at the foot of the steps of the former shortened and later removed Clive Road, Barry Island footbridge to No. 1 dock.
 Their function was to back up and stabilise fluctuating hydraulic pressure as the coal hoists and other users were working.
 (Most of these are detectable from aerial photographs taken between 1921 and 1929 and can be seen on other websites.)
 One pair of fixed coal hoists on the north side was 174 ft apart, and two other pairs were 200 ft apart.
 This spacing was chosen since it was the same as that in the Cardiff docks, and ships had been built to match the spacing so they could be loaded at two positions simultaneously.